PieterPenninckx/resource-management-in-rust/src/garbage-collectors.md

 ------------------

-In the previous section, we illustrated that in many programming languages, the programmer does not have to explicitely write instructions to release memory is no longer needed.
+In the previous section, we illustrated that in many programming languages, the programmer does not have to explicitly write instructions to release memory is no longer needed.
 But if the application were to only reserve more and more memory, it would soon run out of memory.
 So ultimately, somehow the